esa/LADDS/README.md

   hdf5:
     checkpoint:
       file: checkpointFile.h5         # = input AND output
       iteration: 99                   # Iteration where to start from.
+Will use last if not given.
     writeFrequency: 100               # how often LADDS writes to HDF5
 ```
 LADDS will append any new data to the checkpoint file.
 This will load iteration 99 (which is the 100th iteration)
 from the checkpoint and start the simulation with iteration 100.
+Note that no `io/csv/fileName` or differing `io/hdf5/fileName` should be provided when loading a checkpoint.

 **IMPORTANT**: All file paths are relative to the [`data`](data/) directory!